GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by FlowProperty typed by SAF_DomainKind

-Specifies the fact that a System Domain Kind defines the type of a Logical Interface Connection Property.
+Specifies the fact that a System Domain Kind defines the type of a Logical Connection Point Property.
 ## SDKtypingLIE
 1 [System Domain Kind](#System-Domain-Kind) SDKtypingLIE 0..* [Logical Item Exchange](#Logical-Item-Exchange)